Glossary

 Conclusion

-Before deciding on the number of kits, their contents, or additional equipment, it is necessary to complete a first aid needs assessment.
-The kits must be compliant with BS 8599-1, and the supplies must meet the specifications.
+Before settling on the number of kits, their contents, or any extra equipment, complete a first aid needs assessment.
+The kits have to comply with BS 8599-1, and the supplies have to meet the specifications.

-With ToolSense, a service and equipment management software, you have a seamless connection between operators, machines, and OEMs.
-Thanks to this IoT Solution, you can achieve transparency, automation, and collaboration and manage your first aid kits effortlessly.
+ToolSense, a service and equipment management software, connects operators, machines, and OEMs.
+That kind of IoT-supported workflow brings more transparency, automation, and collaboration to the job of tracking first aid kits and other safety assets.

 FAQ